samhitakolichala/Data-Cleaning-in-SQL-Nashville-Housing-/README.md

 **Execute the SQL code to clean the dataset**

 **Acknowledgements**
-The Nashville house pricing dataset was obtained from the Nashville Open Data Portal (https://data.nashville.gov/).

 The SQL code used to clean the dataset was created by Samhita Kolichala.